SpikeAlerts/Website/pages/FAQs.md

 <summary><h2>What happens to my report?</h2>
 </summary>

-You can opt-in to report to Minneapolis Health Department (MHD), the Minnesota Pollution Control Agency (MPCA), and/or submit your comment anonymously as a community scientist for air quality research!
+You can opt-in to report to a community organization, Minneapolis Health Department (MHD), the Minnesota Pollution Control Agency (MPCA), and/or submit your comment anonymously as a community scientist for air quality research!

 <br><br>